 - Structure of a typical agreement

 - The dangers of poor drafting – how the court might interpret your drafting

 Module 2 – User-friendly drafting

 - What does effective legal drafting look like?

 - Improving poor drafting

-Module 3 – Drafting from scratch using precedents
+Module 3 – Drafting confidently “from scratch” and using precedents wisely

 - A four-stage approach to drafting when there is no template or precedent

 - Drafting key clauses